-- 1. Go to www.mendocino.edu. - 2.
-Double click on For Students. - 3.
-Double click on the link that says Library. - 4.
-Double click on the button that says Find Articles and ebooks on the left side of the library web page. - 5.
-Students use their WebAdvisor user name (eg. john.doe) and password for off-campus access and Faculty/Staff use their regular network user name and password for access.
-(See the screen shot below.) - 6.
-Once you have been authenticated, you select the database you want to use.
+- 1. Go to http://mclib.mendocino.edu - 2.
+Click on Find Articles and eBooks.

+3. Students use their WebAdvisor user name (eg. john.doe) and password for off-campus access and Faculty/Staff use their regular network user name and password for access.
+(See the screen shot below.)

+4. Once you have been authenticated, you select the database you want to use.